martbetz/martbetz.github.io/_posts/2024-04-14-bearing-balls.md

 ---
-title: A Call for Balls
+title: How Big are your Balls?
 layout: post
 categories: photography lenses repair maintenance diy
 ---